Actions and Detail Panel

 David Pearson and David Townsend will be teaming up with a great 'investment style' workshop looking into their respective technologies to provide decarbonised heating.

 Circular Economy in Scotland:

-A workshop led by leading experts looking at practical approaches to encourage a true circular economy in Scotland with case studies.
+A workshop led by Aurora Sustainability founders of Green Grow Mushrooms, looking at practical approaches to encourage a true circular economy in Scotland.

 The 2050 Climate Group, Scotlands youth climate group, will be showcasing their innovative approach to tackle climate chance by equipping young people with the skills and knowledge necessary to lead in the climate sector.

 Creative Carbon Scotland, will be looking at the role of culture in addressing climate change as well as showing some of the fascinating projects they have going on at the moment.